HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 Computational instructions feature the basic set of arithmetic, logical and bit operations.
 Option bits in the respective instructions allow for a great flexibility of how an instruction is executed.
 For example, negating the output of a logical operation reverses the logic and an ADD would become a NAND operation.

+// ??? **note** what other "useful" instructions could we add with a 32-bit instruction word ?

 ### Bit Operations Instructions

 The instruction set does not explicitly offer any shift and rotate instructions.
 Instead bit field extract and deposit operations allow to implement these functions.
 Additionally, as bit field extract and deposit operations are very common, a sequence of shift and masking operations are elegantly replaced by single extract and deposit instructions.